lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 - `_create_image_group()`: Creates the target image group with zoom and pan capabilities
 - `_create_results_target_group()`: Creates the Results Target group
 - `_create_results_velocity_group()`: Creates the Results Velocity group

+### Folder Renaming System

+The View Test module includes a comprehensive folder renaming system that automatically maintains consistency between test data and folder names:

+#### Key Folder Renaming Methods

+- `extract_folder_name_data()`: Extracts only the fields that affect folder naming from test data
+- `generate_folder_name_from_data()`: Generates folder name using the same logic as create_test.py
+- `detect_folder_name_changes()`: Compares old and new data to detect changes in folder-name-determining fields
+- `show_folder_rename_dialog()`: Shows detailed confirmation dialog for folder renaming with change summary
+- `get_unique_folder_name()`: Generates unique folder names by appending version suffixes when conflicts exist
+- `rename_test_folder()`: Safely renames test folders with comprehensive error handling and verification

+#### Monitored Fields for Folder Renaming

+The system monitors changes to all fields that affect the folder name structure:
+- **Test Information**: Date, Distance
+- **Platform**: Calibre, Rifle
+- **Ammunition Components**: Case Brand, Bullet Brand/Model/Weight, Powder Brand/Model/Charge, Cartridge OAL/BTO, Primer Brand/Model

+#### Folder Renaming Workflow

+1. **Change Detection**: When saving changes, the system compares old vs new data for folder-affecting fields
+2. **User Confirmation**: If changes are detected, a detailed dialog shows what changed and asks for confirmation
+3. **Safe Renaming**: If approved, the system safely renames the folder with conflict resolution
+4. **Data Integrity**: All test files (YAML, images, notes) are moved together to maintain data integrity
+5. **UI Updates**: The interface is immediately updated to reflect the new folder name

 ## Data Analysis Module